syncfusion-content/blazor-docs/blazor/radio-button/getting-started.md

 * [Getting Started with Syncfusion Blazor for Client-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-dotnet-cli/)
 * [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio)
 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

+N> You can also explore our [Blazor Radio Button](https://blazor.syncfusion.com/demos/buttons/radio-button?) that shows you how to render and configure the splitters.